The agtech investment imperative

 Climate-neutral meat production to reduce carbon output.
 While some may argue that veganism is the only way to meet GHG emission reduction goals, the reality is, people aren’t going to stop eating meat.
 In fact, animal protein production will increase globally as developing countries and growing populations consume more meat and dairy products.
 Instead of eliminating meat, we must focus on producing meat in a way that will not harm the planet.
 Important work on this front has already begun: Precision pastoral systems for dairy and beef cattle emit about 60% less GHG than typical feedlot systems.

 We can dramatically reduce emissions from there by implementing selective breeding, accelerated progeny dissemination, gene-edited forages, and optimized feed additives or vaccines that inhibit bacteria growth without compromising milk and beef quality.
 Leading corporations like Danone and New Zealand dairy giant Fonterra have committed to climate-neutral production by 2050, spurring a global market shift towards identity-preserved, low-carbon meat and dairy.
-In addition to climate-neutral meat, others like Silicon Valley’s Memphis Meats are also revolutionizing so-called molecular protein, to enable cost-effective production of real meat without animals, and therefore a fraction of the GHG load.
+In addition to climate-neutral meat, others like Silicon Valley’s Memphis Meats are also revolutionizing so-called molecular protein, to enable -effective production of real meat without animals, and therefore a fraction of the GHG load.

 2. Digitized supply chains to reduce food waste